Aubrey O'Day: 2004–08: Making the Band 3 and Danity Kane

-O'Day was discovered in 2004 on the MTV reality show Making the Band 3, founded by Sean "Diddy" Combs, and emerged as the show's breakout star.
+O'Day was discovered in 2004 when she was cast on the MTV reality show Making the Band 3, founded by Sean "Diddy" Combs, and emerged as the show's breakout star.
 During Season 2 of Making the Band 3 while the competition was still ongoing, Blender magazine contacted O'Day to pose for their September 2005 issue.
 The magazine described her as the contestant "who bared calm resolve and tanned hip bones in beating out almost 10,000 girls for the chance at singing and strutting in a P. Diddy–steered girl group".
 O'Day expressed anxiety about competing to be in the group.
 "I've been in the 'cut' situation several times", she stated.
 "It's hard to stand in a room and know that the dream I want is all in [Combs's] hands."

 After seeing her dance, Combs was convinced that O'Day had "Black in her family" and further expressed this sentiment after watching her sing a version of "At Last" at a club during Season 1 of the show.
 This, along with what viewers saw as natural charisma, helped endear her to become a consistent favorite among judges and fans.
 Former Backstreet Boys and 'N Sync manager Johnny Wright, who served as one of the judges on the show, stated from her first audition in Los Angeles they knew that she was "a star".

 O'Day was eventually chosen to be in the group, and was the first member included.
 The band became known as Danity Kane, and their first album debuted on August 22, 2006, at #1 on the Billboard 200 charts.
 The group was the opening act for Christina Aguilera on the U.S. leg of her Back to Basics Tour with the Pussycat Dolls.